quicwg/ops-drafts/draft-ietf-quic-applicability.md

 version and Connection IDs), the short header exposes at most only a single Connection ID.

+Note that the Connection ID in the short header may be omitted, requested via the omit_connection_id transport parameter.
+However, even if requested, the Connection ID may be present on short header packets, e.g. for identification purposes during Path MTU Discovery.

 ## Server-Generated Connection ID

 QUIC supports a server-generated Connection ID, transmitted to the client during